 Aside from these superficial issues, there were also some fundamental flaws in the floor plan that we wanted to change.
 An awkward entry foyer – too small to fit a full-size dining table but too large to be a hallway – adjoined an enclosed, undersized kitchen.
 Similarly, a short, dark hallway led to a cramped bathroom that lacked sufficient storage and counter space.
 The bathroom always smelled damp and musty because the floor and walls were finished with absorbent limestone tiles.

 Finding the right experts for the job

 During the weekends we spent open-house hopping, Eric and I met a woman selling her charmingly renovated Crown Heights apartment who raved about Sweeten.
 Months later, after closing, we recalled this conversation and posted the vision for our renovation on Sweeten.
-We eventually connected with Sweeten Expert Kris.
+We eventually connected with our general contractor.
 Eric and I were impressed by the portfolio of work that Kris had executed for other clients, especially his focus on simple finishes and quality craftsmanship.
 Eric and I contacted references; one of the references was a designer named Kumar.
-He and his wife Casey, also a designer, had just moved into their apartment and had renovated with Sweeten and Kris.
+He and his wife Casey, also a designer, had just moved into their apartment and had renovated with Sweeten and the same contractor.
 Kumar invited us to visit.
 When Eric and I arrived at Casey and Kumar’s apartment, we were stunned by their beautiful, comfortable, modernist apartment renovation that was full of thoughtful construction details.

 Though Eric and I fancy ourselves as design-minded, we didn’t have the ability to design or manage a renovation that would approach Casey and Kumar’s beautiful home.
 Kumar must have intuited this because he suggested that we could hire Casey, who was already planning to launch a freelance design career, to serve as our project designer and manager.
 We loved this proposal and signed up as their inaugural client.